- Personal Finance»

 10) Wisdom teeth

 Most of us went through the awkward years of orthodontia--braces, tooth picks, retainers, etc. We came out of it with straight smiles and a lot fewer appointments.
-Then the dentist says we have wisdom teeth that need removed.
+Then the dentist tells us we have wisdom teeth that need removed.

 Basic upkeep means you can reach your brush to the wisdom tooth/teeth.
-Eruptions, abscesses, and jaw not fully functioning are all problems one may expect by not removing the offending teeth.
+Eruptions, abscesses and jaw functioning limits are all problems from not removing the offending teeth.

 I had one wisdom tooth taken out.
-I knew I needed to start taking action when the left side of mouth and jaw began hurting when I ate, when I woke up in the morning, etc. I spent roughly $100 for the consultation and, depending on reimbursement from dental insurance, will pay $450 for the tooth.
+I knew I needed to start taking action when the left side of mouth and jaw began hurting when I ate.
+I spent roughly $100 for the consultation and paid $450 for removal (thanks to dental insurance reimbursement).
 Add pain medication and missing a few days from work (many offices don't perform surgeries on Fridays) when you're tallying up costs.

 - Should I get my wisdom teeth out if they are not bothering me? - Quora